AlkaWildlife/alkawildlife.eu/en_GB/_publications/evidence-for-naturalization-of-the-american-mink-neovison-vison-in-friuli-venezia-giulia-ne-italy.md

 ---
 title: >-
-  Evidence for naturalization of the American mink (Neovison vison) in Friuli Venezia Giulia, NE Italy
+  Evidence for naturalisation of the American mink (Neovison vison) in Friuli Venezia Giulia, NE Italy
 published: true
 public: true